TheDeanLab/COMPASS/docs/source/index.rst

 **Authors**
 ============
-Dr. John Haug performed all simulations, design, testing, and validation of COMPASS.
+Dr. John Haug performed all simulations, design, testing, and validation of Altair.
 Seweryn Gałecki provided cells for testing imaging performance and assisted in their visualization.
 Dr. Kevin Dean oversaw and provided feedback on all research operations.
 This project also benefited from valuable feedback from the **Dean, Fiolka, and Danuser labs** at **UTSW**.

 **Acknowledgements**